Swimmers can get quite hungry after all that time in the water! This may leave you wondering what to eat after going for a swim.

-It is important to replenish nutrients within the hour of leaving the pool, this helps our body repair and recover from the exercise we just put it through!
+You should always have a bite to eat within an hour of getting out of the pool.
+This lets your body repair and recover from the exercise that we just put it through!

 What to Eat After Swimming: Carbohydrates

 Carbohydrates are stored in the muscles and liver.
 They are also the fuel used by your body when you exercise.
 After a swimming workout, lesson or practice, glycogen in your body is depleted and replaced to have energy.
 A smaller snack is okay if you are going for a less intense workout.
 This will restore your energy and glycogen levels alongside your regular meal schedule.

 Use frozen fruits that do not have added sugar and blend them with Greek yogurt and low-fat milk.
 For those of you with a sweet tooth, use honey instead of sugar for a healthier drink.